How To Get Coaching Clients Series #1 - 7 Steps To Welcome New Clients

-Speak about it from the perspective of the client you described in Step 1 and explain how coaching will help them solve the problems you identified in Step 2.
+Speak about it from the perspective of the potential client you described in Step 1 and explain how coaching will help them solve the problems you identified in Step 2.

-Check out blog post How to Avoid the Biggest Mistake New Coaches Make.
+Check out the blog post How to Avoid the Biggest Mistake New Coaches Make.
 It walks you through a step by step template on how to easily design a highly effective introduction.